Skip to main content

 The progression from metabolic dysregulation to profound cognitive impairment is a multifactorial process grounded in deep, interconnected biological pathways.
 A detailed examination reveals that the structural and functional decay of the neurovascular unit, precipitated by systemic insulin resistance, is the central node from which pathologies radiate.

 This unit, comprising brain endothelial cells, pericytes, astrocytes, and neurons, is the command center for maintaining cerebral homeostasis.
 Its compromise, driven by chronic hyperinsulinemia and inflammation, initiates a destructive cascade involving oxidative stress, glial cell dysfunction, and the disruption of autophagic processes, culminating in widespread synaptic failure and neuronal loss.
-The is not a peripheral consequence; it is the direct clinical manifestation of this intricate cellular and molecular collapse.
+The cognitive decline is not a peripheral consequence; it is the direct clinical manifestation of this intricate cellular and molecular collapse.

 Systemic insulin resistance creates a state of chronic, low-grade inflammation characterized by elevated circulating levels of pro-inflammatory cytokines, such as TNF-α and IL-6, and increased oxidative stress.
 These peripheral factors directly target the endothelial cells of the blood-brain barrier.